bcbio/bcbio-nextgen/docs/contents/cwl.rst

 To run distributed on a SLURM cluster::

     bcbio_vm.py cwlrun cromwell sample-workflow --no-container -q your_que -s slurm -r timelimit=0-12:00

+You tweak scheduler parameters using the
+`same options as the older bcbio IPython approach <http://bcbio-nextgen.readthedocs.io/en/latest/contents/parallel.html#ipython-parallel>`_.

 Running with Toil (local, HPC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~